mrudorfer/jogramop-framework/README.md

 Objects
 - common 3D objects used across the scenarios.
 Individual scenarios refer to them in their yaml files

+This repository already contains all scenarios, grasps etc. pre-computed.
+Furthermore, we provide the scripts that we used to create those scenarios, so that you can create further scenarios, obstacles, grasp poses, robots, etc.

 ### motion planners

 Motion planners are at a separate repository: https://github.com/Hartvi/Burs

+They work purely based on the exported files for each scenario and otherwise do not require this repository as dependency.

 ### installation